tristanqtn/Pollux/pollux/scripts/envvarCheck/README.md

 ### **2. Linux Script**

-- **`envvarCheck.sh`:** A Bash script for checking Linux env var.
+- **`envvarCheck.sh`:** A Bash script for checking Linux environment variables.

 ---

 ## **Features**

 ### **Windows Script**

-- Verifies environment variables with keywords hardcoded
+- Verifies environment variables with hardcoded keywords.
 - Logs results to a temporary file for auditing purposes.

 ### **Linux Script**

-- Verifies environment variables with keywords hardcoded
+- Verifies environment variables with hardcoded keywords.
 - Logs results to a temporary file for auditing purposes.

-### Important information
+### Important Information

-* Both scripts assume the user has root or administrative privileges.
+- Both scripts assume the user has root or administrative privileges.
 Running them as a standard user may lead to incomplete results or errors.

 ---